scellecs/red/README.md

 # Introduction

-First of all, you should be well versed in Rx and specifically in [UniRx] (https://github.com/neuecc/UniRx).
+First of all, you should be well versed in Rx and specifically in [UniRx](https://github.com/neuecc/UniRx).
 Learn this in detail if you still do not know it.